-• If you are seeing a specialist and your specialist leaves the Plan, call your primary care physician, who will arrange for you to see another specialist.
-You may receive services from your current specialist until we can make arrangements for you to see someone else. • If you have a chronic and disabling condition and lose access to your specialist because we: - terminate our contract with your specialist for other than cause; - drop out of the Federal Employees Health Benefits (FEHB) Program and you enroll in another FEHB program plan; or - reduce our service area and you enroll in another FEHB plan, you may be able to continue seeing your specialist for up to 90 days after you receive notice of the change.
-Contact us, or if we drop out of the Program, contact your new plan.
-If you are in the second or third trimester of pregnancy and you lose access to your specialist based on the above circumstances, you can continue to see your specialist until the end of your postpartum care, even if it is beyond the 90 days. • Hospital care Your Plan primary care physician or specialist will make necessary hospital arrangements and supervise your care.
-This includes admission to a skilled nursing or other type of facility. • If you are hospitalized when your enrollment begins We pay for covered services from the effective date of your enrollment.
+If you are in the second or third trimester of pregnancy and you lose access to your specialist based on the above circumstances, you can continue to see your specialist until the end of your postpartum care, even if it is beyond the 90 days.

+Your Plan primary care provider or specialist will make necessary hospital arrangements and supervise your care.
+This includes admission to a skilled nursing or other type of facility.

+If you are hospitalized when your enrollment begins

+· Hospital care

+We pay for covered services from the effective date of your enrollment.
 However, if you are in the hospital when your enrollment in our Plan begins, call our customer service department immediately at 850-383-3311.
 If you are new to the FEHB Program, we will arrange for you to receive care and provide benefits for your covered services while you are in the hospital beginning on the effective date of your coverage.

-If you changed from another FEHB plan to us, your former plan will pay for the hospital stay until: • you are discharged, not merely moved to an alternative care center; • the day your benefits from your former plan run out; or • the 92 nd day after you become a member of this Plan, whichever happens first.
+If you changed from another FEHB plan to us, your former plan will pay for the hospital stay until:

+- you are discharged, not merely moved to an alternative care center; - the day your benefits from your former plan run out; or - the 92nd day after you become a member of this Plan, whichever happens first.

 These provisions apply only to the benefits of the hospitalized person.
 If your plan terminates participation in the FEHB Program in whole or in part, or if OPM orders an enrollment change, this continuation of coverage provision does not apply.
 In such cases, the hospitalized family member's benefits under the new plan begin on the effective date of enrollment.

-You need prior Plan approval for certain services Since your primary care physician arranges most referrals to specialists and inpatient hospitalization, the pre-service claim approval process only applies to care shown under Other services .
+You need prior Plan approval for certain services

+Since your primary care provider arranges most referrals to specialists and inpatient hospitalization, the pre-service claim approval process only applies to care shown under Other services.

 You must get prior approval for certain services.
 Failure to do so will result in services not being covered.

-Inpatient hospital admission Your Plan primary care physician or specialist will make necessary hospital arrangements and supervise your care.
+Inpatient hospital admission

+Your Plan primary care provider or specialist will make necessary hospital arrangements and supervise your care.
 This includes admission to a skilled nursing or other type of facility.

 Precertification is the process by which - prior to your inpatient hospital admission - we evaluate the medical necessity of your proposed stay and the number of days required to treat your condition.

-• Other services
+· Other services

-Your primary care physician has authority to refer you for most services.
-For certain services, however, your primary care physician must obtain approval from us.
+Your primary care provider has authority to refer you for most services.
+For certain services, however, your primary care provider must obtain approval from us.
 Before giving approval, we consider if the service is covered, medically necessary, and follows generally accepted medical practice.
 You must obtain prior authorization for: